-- 3. Support provision of affordable housing, either on- or off-site, as part of new developments (avoiding where possible clusters of tenure to deliver mixed communities), with locally appropriate requirements being set by each local authority - 4.
-Working with Government to maximise the amount of public funding being directed towards the provision of new affordable housing - 5.
-Increasing the supply of low-cost market housing, to complement the provision of affordable homes and diversify options for low income households.
+- rent as part of market-led developments based on evidence relating to need and viability - 3.
+Supporting provision of affordable housing as part of new developments (avoiding where possible clusters of tenure to deliver mixed communities) - 4.
+Working with Government to maximise the amount of public funding being directed towards the provision of new affordable housing - Increasing the supply of low-cost market housing, to complement the provision of affordable homes and diversify options for low income households.